How the New Hampshire Right-to-Know Law Actually Works

 Police reports in New Hampshire are public records under the New Hampshire Right-to-Know Law.
 Submit your request to the agency that generated the report.
 Who may request: Any person - no residency requirement.
 Response deadline: 5 business days to respond.
 If access is denied, you may appeal to district or circuit court.
 The New Hampshire Right-to-Know Law (RSA 91-A) generally permits any person to request police reports.
 Submit a written request to the records division of the agency that filed the report, including the date, location, and report number if available.
 The New Hampshire State Police in Concord processes state-level report requests.
 Fees and turnaround times vary by agency; many departments in New Hampshire offer online request portals for faster service.

-What are the procedures to obtain New Hampshire vital records, and what is included in those records with address, not URLs?
+What are the procedures to obtain New Hampshire vital records, and what information is included?

 Vital records (birth, death, marriage, divorce) in New Hampshire are maintained by the state Department of Health or Vital Statistics.
 Standard fees: Actual cost of reproduction; agencies may not charge for the time to search for.
 Certified copies carry separate fee schedules.
 Fee waivers may be available for journalists, nonprofits, and public-interest requesters - always ask.